BL

 I recently served as a Faculty Research Fellow (2023 - 2024) in the Department of Chemistry at Pacific Lutheran University, where I am researching ways to valorize food and agricultural waste into sustainable fermentation feedstocks for the alternative protein industry.
 I also serve as a startup mentor for CoMotion Labs at the University of Washington, a Domain Expert for Carbon13, and as a Research Scholar at the Ronin Institute for Independent Scholarship.

-Since graduating from my doctoral program, I've gone on to become a scientific advisor and consulting food scientist for a number of food companies, including Blue Diamond Growers, Lactalis, Sosa Ingredients, Trinchero Family Estates, The Good Food Institute (GFI), Satoria Agro, TurtleTree, Black Sheep Foods, and others.
+I founded and currently serve as the Principal Food Consultant for Mendocino Food Consulting.
+We have provided consulting to a number of food companies, including Blue Diamond Growers, Lactalis, Sosa Ingredients, Trinchero Family Estates, The Good Food Institute (GFI), Satoria Agro, TurtleTree, Black Sheep Foods, and others.
 I completed a two-year study on converting agricultural sidestreams into alternative proteins in partnership with GFI.

-My consulting work has been recently recognized and I am proudly the recipient of the 2023 Food Science Consultant of the Year for the Global Vegan Awards, hosted by LUXlife Magazine.
+Our consulting work has been recently recognized and we are proudly the recipient of the 2024 Food Science Consulting Company of the Year and 2023 Food Science Consultant of the Year for the Global Vegan Awards, hosted by LUXlife Magazine.

 Recent Quotes